Henry Steers

-Henry Steers (1779 in Dartmouth, England – 1850 in New York, USA) was a prominent nineteenth-century American shipbuilder of English descent, and the ancestor of a line of important businessmen in various boatbuilding and maritime construction concerns.
+Henry Steers (1779 in Dartmouth, England – 1850 in New York, US) was a prominent nineteenth-century American shipbuilder of English descent, and the ancestor of a line of important businessmen in various boatbuilding and maritime construction concerns.

 Early life

-"Henry Steer" was born in Dartmouth, England in 1779.
-Steers married Ann Rich on December 2, 1803, and they had thirteen children together, including a daughter Ann Steer who remained in England, and a son Henry Torring Steer.
+Steer was born in Dartmouth, England, in 1779.
+Steers married Ann Rich on December 2, 1803, and they had thirteen children together, including a daughter Ann Steer, who remained in England, and a son Henry Torring Steer.
 At some point, Henry began to spell the surname "Steers" and that usage has continued in the family to this day.

 Career

 Steers apprenticed for 7 years for Newman of New Quay to learn his trade.
-He was afterwards connected the Construction Department of the Royal Naval Dockyards at Plymouth till 1815.
+He was afterwards connected with the Construction Department of the Royal Naval Dockyards at Plymouth till 1815.

 Two of Henry's sons, James and George, followed in the business and later became well known for building many ships in Greenpoint, Long Island, and New York City.

 Isle of Guernsey

 After his work in Plymouth, Steers moved to the Isle of Guernsey, and built two privateers for the French government there.
-His friend John Thomas had gone to the United States and obtained a position in the Washington Navy yard, and wrote to Steers to join him there.
+His friend John Thomas had gone to the United States and obtained a position in the Washington Navy yard, and he wrote to Steers to join him there.
 Steers accepted the invitation.

 Washington

-He relocated with his family to New York in 1817, and from there to Washington DC, where he was engaged in the Construction Department of the United States Navy.
-The July 1, 1823 Washington Navy Yard payroll records for the Dry Dock Department document Steers was employed at the navy yard as a Quarterman Carpenter, pay rate $1.76 per day.
+He relocated with his family to New York in 1817, and from there to Washington, D.C., where he was engaged in the Construction Department of the United States Navy.
+The July 1, 1823, Washington Navy Yard payroll records for the Dry Dock Department document Steers was employed at the navy yard as a Quarterman Carpenter, pay rate $1.76 per day.
 Sharp John, Washington Navy Yard Boat Builder and Dry Dock Department 1823.
-Steers showed the commodore of the navy yard the plans from which he had constructed the cruisers for the French government, and obtained from the authorities an order to build two war vessels - the Shark and the Grampus after the same model, and also drew plans for the frigate Brandywine.
+Steers showed the commodore of the navy yard the plans from which he had constructed the cruisers for the French government, and obtained from the authorities an order to build two war vessels – the Shark and the Grampus after the same model, and also drew plans for the frigate Brandywine.
 Steers and Thomas also furnished plans for the construction of an immense ship house and an inclined plane by means of which they were successful in hauling up the frigate Congress for repairs.